shankarmadeshvaran/SwiftUI_Tasks/README.md

 ## Platforms
 Task app will currently run from iOS 13.
 This app is updated for Xcode 11+.
-I'll be updating the code for upcoming betas also.
+I'll be updating the code for upcoming versions also.

 ## Issues
 This task app having design issues and I'm still adding features , updating and fixing bugs whenever I came across.

 ## More Updates
-Follow me on [Twitter](https://twitter.com/Shankar__am) to get the latest update about features, code and more.
+Follow me on [Twitter](https://twitter.com/Shankar__am) and [LinkedIn](https://www.linkedin.com/in/shankar-mathesh/) to get the latest update about features, code and more.
 Consider star the repo if you like it.